lorin/booknotes/Becoming-A-Technical-Leader.md

 - Keep a journal
     *  Write about yourself
-- Everyone wants to feel userful
+- Everyone wants to feel useful

 ## Outline
 - Part One: Definition